Sequim Bay State Park

-The park has 45 standard campsites, 15 partial-utility sites, three restrooms (one ADA), and three showers (two ADA).
+The park has 45 standard campsites, 15 full-utility sites, three restrooms (one ADA), and three showers (two ADA).
 In the hookup loop, a few sites can accommodate RVs up to 45 feet.
 Dry camping areas can accommodate RVs up to 30 feet.
 There are two loops of forested, dry, camping sites, some very near the water.
 Reservations are in effect May 15 to September 15.

 Reservations & fees